A Commitment-based Authentication model for Key Exchange protocols: Introduction

+In this scenario, in 2016, the National Institute for Standards and Technologies (NIST) announced the launch of a standardization process, with the objective of coming together with quantum-resistant cryptographic solutions for public-key cryptography needs, specifically suitable digital signature and key establishment algorithms.
+With regards to key establishment, the call specified that looked for Key Encapsulation Mechanisms (KEM) schemes, which not only are efficient and versatile but also easy to derive from Public Key Encryption (PKE) algorithms, based on transformations such as Fujisaki-Okamoto and variants \cite{10.1007/978-3-319-70500-2_12,10.1007/978-3-540-40974-8_12}.

-Based on the wide spread of KEX-based protocols, it is important that quantum-resistant Key Establishment schemes are as little disruptive as possible, to facilitate their early adoption, in an attempt to minimize the currently protected information that becomes vulnerable once Cryptographically Relevant Quantum Computers (CRQC) become available.
+Based on the wide spread of KA-based protocols, it is important that quantum-resistant KEM schemes are as little disruptive as possible, to facilitate their early adoption, in an attempt to minimize protected information that becomes vulnerable once \textit{Cryptographically Relevant Quantum Computers} (CRQC) become available.